xiao-mantou/GamingTweaks/OS (general)/Readme.md

   00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,\
   00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,\
   00,00,00,00,00,00,00,00,00,00

-; Disable GameBarPresenceWriter.exe (needs same like PowerShell removal higher rights) - Do not use it, it's optional!
-;[HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsRuntime\ActivatableClassId\Windows.Gaming.GameBar.PresenceServer.Internal.PresenceWriter]
-;"ActivationType"=dword:00000001
-;"CLSID"="{cbfd414c-5037-3c98-a85e-a5e7ca509cfc}"
-;"Server"="Windows.Gaming.GameBar.Internal.PresenceWriterServer"
-; "TrustLevel"=dword:00000000
 ```

-Since Windows 1803+ you don't need to disable GameDVR anymore, **only in case you have game specific issues** - in that case use the provided workaround, or better report it to the game developer studio to address it.
+Since Windows 1803+ you don't need to disable GameDVR anymore, **only in case you have game specific issues!**, in such case use the provided workaround, or better report it to the game developer studio to address it directly.

+### GameBarPresenceWriter.exe

+GameBarPresenceWriter.exe is a part of thr XBox Game Bar function and typically runs in the background.
+The process can't be killed because it will automatically be restarted.
+You can use [this script](https://github.com/CHEF-KOCH/GamingTweaks/tree/master/Tools/GameBarPresenceWriter) to kill it once and for all.

 ### Windows 10 Memory Compression